lucafacchini0/lemp-wordpress-dockercompose/docs/docker-compose.yaml.md

 - **ports**: Maps container ports to host ports:
   - **80:80**: HTTP port
   - **443:443**: HTTPS port

+  these ports are exposed to the external world.
 - **container_name: nginx**: Names the container "nginx" for easy reference
 - **networks: - wp-network**: Connects to the wp-network for communication with WordPress
 - **volumes**: Mounts several directories: